segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/braze/index.md

 ## Braze Event Properties

-Below is a table of properties that are sent for the events above:
+Below are tables outlining the properties included in the events listed above.

 <table>
   <tr>